 Up until the 20th century, the Torajans had little awareness of themselves as a distinct ethnic group.
-Living in the highlands of South Sulawesi Indonesia, surrounded by mountains, cut off from the outside world and aware of only others like them, they identified themselves as simply members of their village and it was only the arrival of Dutch Missionaries in 1920 and the formal establishment of the Tana Toraja region in 1957 that sparked a sense of ethnic consciousness and the push for cultural survival.
+Living in the highlands of South Sulawesi Indonesia, surrounded by mountains, cut off from the outside world and aware of only others like them, they identified themselves as simply members of their village and it was only the arrival of Dutch Missionaries in 1920 and the formal establishment of the Tana Toraja regency in 1957 that sparked a sense of ethnic consciousness and the push for cultural survival.

 Toraja Societal Structure

 Each village traditionally operated autonomously, and within each village, Torajan lived with three main types of affiliations: family, class and religion.

 - Family: Family is the primary social function in Toraja, which each village considered as one extended family.
 Kinship between the family is reciprocal with every member of the village assisting with farming, buffalo rituals and even debts.
 Each child born in the village belongs to both the mothers and fathers families and represent the only bilateral family line in Indonesia.